 Programming Tips - Java: Best way to make a Java thread

-Date: 2013apr30 Language: Java Q. Java: Best way to make a Java thread A. You can declare a thread a number of ways.
+Date: 2013apr30 Update: 2025sep18 Language: Java Q. Java: Best way to make a Java thread A. You can declare a thread a number of ways.
 For a thread of non-trivial size I prefer extending the Thread class.
-Like this:
+As shown in this full example:

 Compared to other ways, your run() code is indented less.
 And you can add a constructor with a parameter, like so: